Daenecompass/messenger-server/README.md

 ## Todo

+* Add support for environments from workbot/webchat-server
+* Flesh out env.coffee with helpful messages
 * abstract to be able to use same codebase for Workbot
   * env for privacy policy link
   * env for persistent menu?